joeBlinx/JamEngine/README.md

 ## How it works
 All the code is wrap into the namespace JamEngine.
 #### Scene
-This class in a Singleton.
+This class is a Singleton.
 You'll have very few interactions with this.
 You have only 4 methods that you will use :
 * *add* : add an Entity
 * *remove* : remove Entity without destroying it
 * *delete* : remove and destroy Entity